How to add ArcGIS base layers

 Map tile base layers

-You can add a ready-to-use ArcGIS base layer to your CesiumJS application to provide a visual context for your scene.
+You can add a ready-to-use ArcGIS to your CesiumJS application to provide a visual context for your scene.
 CesiumJS supports map tile base layers, which currently consist of the World Imagery, World Hillshade, and World Ocean layers.

 How to access the basemap styles service